mareimorsy/DB/README.md

 $first_user = $db->table("users")->get()->first()->toArray();
 echo $first_user['first_name'];
 ```
-If you want to get a specific row from `MareiCollection` use `getItem()` method and pass the item key like this :
+If you want to get a specific row from `MareiCollection` use `item()` method and pass the item key like this :
 ```php
 echo $db->table("users")->get()->item(0);
 ```